Woollen Gymnasium: History

-After the Tar Heels' departure
+After the basketball team's departure

 For a period of time after the Tar Heels moved to Carmichael, the building was used for class registration before the advent of online registering.
 The venue contains eight full basketball courts, which led it to become a place where students frequent to play pick-up basketball despite newer courts opening up on campus.
 In addition, it has hosted intramural basketball leagues over the years.
 The Exercise and Sports Science department is based in Woollen.
 In May 2004, Woollen was closed to have the original gym floor replaced with a new 35,000 sq. foot floor, along with the infrastructure and classroom renovations, as part of a five-month renovation occurred because a bond of $516,500 was given to the university for the renovations.
 The floor was subsequently donated to a local Habitat for Humanity and all the proceeds from its sale benefited the organization.
-The gym was officially reopened on October 6, 2004 with a ceremony that featured several former Tar Heels who played in the venue.
+The gym was officially reopened on October 6, 2004, with a ceremony that featured several former Tar Heels who played in the venue.
 When the gym was closed again for more renovations starting in the summer of 2009, there was a notable increase in wait time at Rams Head gym's basketball courts.
 The renovations were completed in time for the start of the spring 2012 semester.
 The renovations, which costed around $5.2 million, included two new dance studios and piping replacement, among other additions.
 As of 2014, the courts still attracted over 150 people per day.